-Reason #2: Ventilation positively effects concentration, productivity, and overall well-being
+Reason #2: Ventilation positively affects concentration, productivity, and overall well-being

-People often underestimated how crucial adequate ventilation is for our comfort and well-being.
+People often underestimate how crucial adequate ventilation is for our comfort and well-being.
 High levels of CO2 are the root cause of many physical complaints in the workplace.
 For example, fatigue and headaches.
 A lack of (good) ventilation is the biggest and often the only culprit.
 Besides the fact that sufficient ventilation with fresh air reduces the risk of contamination through aerosols, it has many more advantages.
 Optimal ventilation increases the level of concentration and the general well-being on the work floor.
 In addition, fewer mistakes are made, and productivity increases.

 Furthermore, a sufficient supply of fresh air can reduce sick leave reports by up to 35%.
 Plus, particulate matter, nitrogen oxide (NOx), ozone (smog), and soot are invisible assassins that cause long-term damage.
 Maximum ventilation purifies the air of these substances.

 Reason #3: Ventilate, and you'll better keep scarce professionals working for you

 In order to reduce absenteeism, the risk of virus transmission, and increase productivity and the general well-being of employees, it is essential to provide the working environment with sufficient ventilation.
 Yet we see that ventilation is often neglected.
 The growing awareness that the available professionals are of great value to the company and tightness on the labor market ensures that management increasingly decides to pay attention to the comfort and safety of employees.

 Sustainable ventilation possible with the two-stage adiabatic system